getsentry/sentry-docs/src/collections/_documentation/clients/javascript/config.md

   }
   ```

   Can also be defined with `Raven.setRelease('721e41770371db95eee98ca2707686226b993eda')`.
-See the [releases]({%- link _documentation/workflow/releases.md -%}) page for more information about releases.
+To learn more about configuring releases and deploys, click [here]({%- link _documentation/workflow/releases.md -%}).

 `environment`